ReliSA/STePSEnHECs-PaCt/References.md

 [BEE'08] Beecham, Sarah and Baddoo, Nathan and Hall, Tracy and Robinson, Hugh and Sharp, Helen.
 "Motivation in Software Engineering: A Systematic Literature Review".
 In Information and Software Technology.
 Elsevier, 2008.
 Vol. 50, issue 9-10, pages 860-878.

+[[BER'24]](catalogue/publications/ber24/ber24.md) Bertels, Anja and Deimel, Dominik.
+"Improving Coding Workshops: A Pattern Collection".
+In Proceedings of the 29th European Conference on Pattern Languages of Programs, People, and Practices.
+Association for Computing Machinery, New York, NY, USA, July 2024.
+Pages 1-9.

 [COP'05] Coplien, James O. and Harrison, Neil.
 "Organizational patterns of agile software development".
 Pearson Prentice Hall, 2005.
 Vol. 160.

-[[COR'13]]((catalogue/publications/kop13/kop13.md) de Cortie, Thomas, et al. "Learning Patterns for Group Assignments - Part 2".
+[[COR'13]](catalogue/publications/cor13/cor13.md) de Cortie, Thomas, et al. "Learning Patterns for Group Assignments - Part 2".
 In Proceedings of the 20th Pattern Languages of Programs conference, PLoP.
 2013.
 Vol. 13.

 [CUR'73] Curtiss, Paul R. and Warren, Phillip W..
 "The dynamics of life skills coaching".
 Prince Albert, Sask.: Training Research and Development Station, Department of Manpower and Immigration, 1973.